 In May, I discovered and photographed amazing graffiti in Kiel.
-Above all I visited Copenhagen and Roskilde for the first time ever.
+I also visited for the first time ever two beautiful Danish cities – Copenhagen and Roskilde.
 I saw there not only old architecture and wonderful places (I København [Bind I], I København [Bind II], I Roskilde) but also captivating museums (I Nationalmuseet, I Zoologisk Museum, I Designmuseum Danmark).

 In July, I visited again fascinating Archaeozoological Laboratory of ZBSA in Schleswig.

-In August, I had possibility to examine burnt bird bones which were discovered in different parts of Ribe.
-On 23rd August 2018 I also visited beautiful Ålborg, museums in Fyrkat and captivating Lindholm Høje.
-During this month I saw also fascinating Zoological Museum of Kiel University (Zoological Museum of Kiel University, In the Zoological Museum of Kiel University [Vol. 2]).
+In August, I had the possibility to examine burnt bird bones which were discovered in different parts of Ribe.
+On 23rd August 2018, I also visited beautiful Ålborg, museums in Fyrkat and captivating Lindholm Høje.
+During this month I saw also fascinating Zoological Museum of the University of Kiel (Zoological Museum of Kiel University, In the Zoological Museum of Kiel University [Vol. 2]).
 This month was also my last which I spent in wonderful Kiel.
-On 31st August I left this city with heavy heart and many wonderful memories.
+On 31st August, I left this city with a heavy heart and many wonderful memories.

-November of 2018 was again (in the same month in 2017 I visited Stockholm for the fist time) month dedicated to my visit in the Swedish History Museum.
-I spent wonderful time in Stockholm not only examining bird bones from Viking Age cremation graves but also seeing old part of this city and fabulous museums (I höstlig Stockholm, I Stockholms museerna igen, I Statens Historiska Museet igen, I Stockholms tunnelbana, I Naturhistoriska riksmuseet).
+November of 2018 was again (in the same month in 2017 I visited Stockholm for the first time) month dedicated to my visit to the Swedish History Museum.
+I spent a wonderful time in Stockholm not only examining bird bones from Viking Age cremation graves but also seeing the old part of this city and fabulous museums (I höstlig Stockholm, I Stockholms museerna igen, I Statens Historiska Museet igen, I Stockholms tunnelbana, I Naturhistoriska riksmuseet).

 Last month of this year was special to me.
-On 18th December I had the honour and the pleasure to be host of the session ‘Beasts, Birds and Other Fauna: Animals and Their Meaning in the Early Middle Ages‘ at 40th Theoretical Archaeology Group Conference at University of Chester in Chester.
-It was incredible and unforgettable experience not only to conduct this session but also to listen numerous captivating papers on human-animal relations in the Early Medieval Period.
+On 18th December, I had the honour and the pleasure to be the host of the session ‘Beasts, Birds and Other Fauna: Animals and Their Meaning in the Early Middle Ages‘ at 40th Theoretical Archaeology Group Conference at the University of Chester in Chester.
+It was an incredible and unforgettable experience not only to conduct this session but also listen to numerous captivating papers on human-animal relations in the Early Medieval Period.